 hormone-guides

-The menstrual cycle is, among other things, a readout of the body's perception of safety.
-The HPG axis — the hormone cascade that drives ovulation and produces the cycle — requires a permissive environment.
-When the stress response is chronically activated, the reproductive system is deliberately downregulated.
-Understanding why helps make sense of cycle disruptions that track suspiciously well with major life stressors.
-The Mechanism: How Cortisol Reaches the Cycle Stress triggers the HPA axis: the hypothalamus releases corticotropin releasing hormone (CRH), the pituitary releases ACTH, and the adrenal glands produce cortisol.
-This is the acute stress response — adaptive and important.
+The menstrual cycle is, among other things, a readout of the body's sense of safety.
+The HPG axis, the hormone cascade that drives ovulation, requires a permissive environment.
+When the stress response is chronically active, the reproductive system is deliberately downregulated.
+Understanding why helps explain cycle disruptions that track closely with major life stressors.
+The Mechanism: How Cortisol Reaches the Cycle Stress triggers the HPA axis.
+The hypothalamus releases corticotropin releasing hormone (CRH), the pituitary releases ACTH, and the adrenal glands produce cortisol.
+This is the acute stress response.
+It is adaptive and important.
 The problem is chronic activation.
-When the stress response runs continuously, several things happen that directly affect the cycle: 1.
-Cortisol suppresses GnRH pulsatility GnRH — the hormonal pulse that drives the entire reproductive cascade — is released in bursts from the hypothalamus every 60–120 minutes.
-The frequency and amplitude of these pulses determine what the pituitary does: a faster pulse promotes LH (ovulation driving); a slower pulse promotes FSH (follicle development).
-Under chronic
+When the stress response runs continuously, several things happen that directly affect the cycle.
+1. Cortisol suppresses GnRH pulsatility GnRH is released in bursts from the hypothalamus every 60 to 120 minutes.
+The frequency and amplitude of these pulses determine what the pituitary does.
+Under chronic cortisol and CRH elevation, GnRH pulsatility decreases.
+The reproductive axis receives weaker signals and responds accordingly.
+The cascade: reduced GnRH leads to reduced LH and FSH, which leads to impaired f